SanjaySRocks/iphone-calculator/README.md

-# iphone-calculator
+# iPhone-calculator
-A basic iphone calculator using html css js
+An iPhone calculator which performs basic calculations using HTML CSS & JS